 How often do you think about your HVAC system?
-For most homeowners in La Porte, it’s merely a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the money for a pricey repair.
+For most homeowners in Kingwood, it’s merely a blip on the radar until it quits, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the money for a pricey repair.

 An HVAC system is one of the largest investments you make in your home.
 While you obviously want to keep it operating as long as possible, it’s important to understand when it’s time for an upgrade.